U.S. Congress includes $300 million for Ukraine, addresses China in massive defense bill | Politics

 U.S. Congress includes $300 million for Ukraine, addresses China in massive defense bill

 U.S. lawmakers included efforts to push back against Russia and China in a massive annual defense bill released on Tuesday, proposing $300 million for Ukraine's military and a statement of support for the defense of Taiwan.
-But they omitted a few measures that had had strong support from some members of Congress, including a proposal to impose mandatory sanctions over the Russian Nord Stream 2 gas pipeline and a proposal to subject women to the military draft.
+But they omitted some measures that had strong support in Congress, including a proposal to impose mandatory sanctions over the Russian Nord Stream 2 gas pipeline and a plan to subject women to the military draft for the first time.

+The compromise version of the fiscal 2022 National Defense Authorization Act, or NDAA, authorizes $770 billion in military spending, $25 billion more than requested by President Joe Biden and about 5% more than last year's budget.
+The plan includes a 2.7% pay increase for the troops, and more aircraft and Navy ship purchases https://www.reuters.com/article/usa-defense-arms-idUSL1N2SS2D4 to send a signal to Russia and China, in addition to strategies for dealing with geopolitical threats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)